Best Way To Learn Guitar: 7 Critical Things You Need To Know (To Avoid Failure)

 You want to know the truth?

-It's not just beginner guitar players who make mistakes.
-It's guys and gals who have been playing for years also.
-I know, pretty bad right?
+It's not just beginner guitarists who make mistakes.
+Guys and gals who've been playing the guitar for years also make common blunders.

-But fear not fellow guitar player.
-Because I'm about to share with you what are beyond a shadow of a doubt the seven most important things you need to know about learning to play guitar.
-Once you learn these seven things your new found insight will help you to reach your playing goals easier and faster.
+But fear not.
+I'm about to share with you the seven most important things you need to know about playing the guitar that'll help you swerve disaster and reach your playing goals faster.

 Put it this way: I wish I'd been told these pieces of advice when I started to play guitar.